 Nheengatu is a member of the Tupí-Guarani branch of the Tupian language family.
-It is spoken by about 3,000 speakers in Brazil, 3,000 in Colombia and 2,000 in Venezuela.
+It is spoken by about 3,000 people in Brazil, 3,000 in Colombia and 2,000 in Venezuela.
 In Brazil the language is spoken mainly along the Rio Negro.
 It is also known as língua geral da Amazônia, língua geral amazônica (Amazonian General Language), nhengatu, nyengatú, língua geral, geral or yeral.

 Nheengatu developed from tupinambá, a language spoken by the Tupi people on the north coast of Brazil in Maranhão and Pará.
 It was standardised by Jesuit missionaries during the 17th century, and became the lingua franca throughout much of Brazil between missionaries, settlers of European origin, and the indigenous peoples.

 Nheengatu is closely related to Paraguayan Guaraní, and there is considerable mutual intelligibility between the two languages.

 Brasil, ker pi upé, coaracyáua,